Did you know that 20% (about 3 MILLION) of Texas drivers have no car insurance at all, per the Texas DOT?

 What Does UM / UIM Bodily Injury Cover?

 Bodily injury coverage takes care of the medical expenses and non-economic damages related to your car accident.
 UMBI / UIMBI, as they are called, cover these damages up to your chosen policy limits.

 Typically, insurance companies state this as 30/60.
 This simply means the policy’s limits are $30,000 per person and $60,000 per accident.
 Any amount above that will not be paid for by your insurer.

 Understand that “per person” refers to the max coverage for any single person involved in the accident.
 In this case, that amount would be $30,000 (the minimum required by Texas law).

 “Per accident” simply means that will be the total amount paid for bodily injuries for the entire accident.
 So, if you have other injured family members in your vehicle at the time of your accident, the at-fault driver’s insurance policy will cover up to $60,000 in bodily injuries for the total accident (assuming the other driver has the legally required minimum 30/60 liability insurance required by Texas law).

 As noted earlier, 30/60 is way too low to cover the injuries caused in many Texas car accidents.
-If you have to go to the hospital, or if you get involved in a wreck with more than one other car, it’s easy to exceed the coverage provided by a 30/60 UMBI / UIMBI policy.
+If you need to go to the hospital, or if you get involved in a wreck with more than one other vehicle, it’s easy to exceed the coverage provided by a 30/60 UMBI / UIMBI policy.

-That’s why we’re emphasizing that you should carry 250/500. $250,000 per person and $500,000 per accident gives you enough coverage in most cases.
-Combine that with an affordable $1 million in umbrella insurance, and you have an impeccable plan for protecting yourself from the many other negligent drivers in Texas.
+That’s why we’re emphasizing that you should carry 250/500. $250,000 per person and $500,000 per accident will provide you adequate coverage in the overwhelming majority of cases.
+Combine that with an affordable $1 million umbrella insurance policy and you will have protected yourself and your family from other drivers who might not be financially responsible.